List of tallest buildings in Brooklyn: History

 Franklin Trust Company Building is considered Brooklyn's first skyscraper.

 The construction of high-rise buildings in Brooklyn began during the late 19th century, following the completion of the Brooklyn Bridge in 1883 and the building of elevated railroads and streetcar lines during the late 1880s.
 Increased accessibility to Downtown Brooklyn brought greater economic growth and propagated denser commercial development, which increased the heights of downtown buildings throughout the 1890s.
 This led to the 1891 construction of Brooklyn's first skyscraper, the 10-story Franklin Trust Company Building.
 By 1901, the 13-story Temple Bar Building was completed and was the borough's first steel-beam high-rise, its largest office building, and its tallest at 164 ft.
 In the early 20th-century, the opening of multiple New York City Subway lines in Downtown Brooklyn spurred further development of tall commercial buildings.
 The Zoning Resolution of 1916, which required buildings to incorporate setbacks from the street to allow for sunlight, influenced the construction of taller, more slender buildings.

 In 1918, the 22-story and 220 ft building at 32 Court Street was completed and regarded as Brooklyn's first "true skyscraper", and thus initiated a skyscraper building boom in Brooklyn centered on Court and Montague Streets.
 Brooklyn's high-rise development continued unabated into the 1920s.
 The Court and Remsen Building, built in 1926 at 350 ft in height, was the first of the major high-rises to be built in Brooklyn during the 1920s and briefly held the title of Brooklyn's tallest building until 1927, when the Montague–Court Building was completed and became Brooklyn's tallest building at 462 ft.
 Brooklyn's skyscraper building boom ceased during the Great Depression, and the Williamsburgh Savings Bank Tower in Fort Greene, which was completed in 1929, remained Brooklyn's tallest building until 2009.

 In 2004, several portions of Downtown Brooklyn were rezoned to promote more commercial, residential, and retail development.
 This rezoning allowed for greater density of development, and combined with an increased demand for housing, these areas experienced a boom in the construction of tall buildings.
 In addition to Downtown Brooklyn, high-rise buildings are also concentrated in the Brooklyn Heights, Fort Greene, and Williamsburg neighborhoods, although other Brooklyn neighborhoods have significant numbers of high-rises.
 In 2019, One South First, situated on the Domino Park waterfront, became Williamsburg's tallest tower at 435 feet.
 The Brooklyn Tower which rises to a height of 1,066 feet in Downtown Brooklyn, became the tallest building in the New York City area outside of Manhattan, and the tallest building on Long Island.

+Map of tallest buildings

+The map below displays the location of buildings taller than 300 ft (91 m) in Downtown Brooklyn.
+Buildings outside the scope of the map, such as those in Williamsburg and Greenpoint, are marked with an asterisk.
+Each marker is numbered by the building's height rank, and coloured by the decade of its completion.